WADI DAWKAH

 Go there and contact

-Emblematic of the cultural landscape of Dhofar, a UNESCO World Heritage Site, Wadi Dawkah is the perfect illustration of the incense biosphere: a wadi draining northwards at the edge of the desert with incense trees scattered over a flat area of about 5 km².
-The higher areas of the park are largely populated by acacia and similar species, capable of withstanding the most extreme conditions.
-The Boswellia sacra is here in its limestone kingdom, a small deciduous tree of 2 to 8 meters in height, whose paper-like bark peels easily.
-Only the male tree produces the precious resin, but it takes a good ten years for it to provide a product of the best possible quality.
-The bark is incised by removing a long, narrow strip, then the area is scraped clean, and the gum-resin concretions are collected by dropping them into a container.
-The resin secretions, hardened by contact with air, are collected two to three weeks later; these solidified drops can be more than 2 cm long.
+Emblematic of Dhofar's Unesco World Heritage cultural landscape, Wadi Dawkah is the perfect illustration of the incense biosphere: a wadi draining northwards at the edge of the desert, with incense trees scattered over a flat area of around 6 km².
+The highest areas of the park are planted extensively with acacia and similar species, capable of withstanding the most extreme conditions.
+Boswellia sacra is at home here in its limestone kingdom, a small deciduous tree 2 to 8 meters tall, whose paper-textured bark peels off easily.
+Only the male tree produces the precious resin, but it takes a good ten years for it to produce a product of the highest possible quality.
+The bark is incised, removing a long, narrow flap, then scraped clean, and the gum-resin concretions are collected by dropping them into a container.
+The resin secretions, hardened by contact with air, are collected two to three weeks later; these solidified drops can measure over 2 cm.
 A mature tree generally produces 3 to 4 kg of incense per season.
-On site, a shelter with benches allows to observe the landscape while remaining in the shade.
+On site, a shelter with benches allows you to observe the landscape in the shade.

 Did you know?
 This review was written by our professional authors.